Enterwell/wp-starter/wp-content/plugins/better-wp-security/readme.txt

  * New Feature: Added a new Security Check section on the settings page.
 This new feature adds a tool to quickly ensure that the recommended features are enabled and the recommended settings are used.
  * Bug Fix: Fixed the ability to remove the itsec_away.confg file in order to disable Away Mode.
  * Enhancement: The "Ban Lists" setting of Banned Users is now enabled by default.

-== Upgrade Notice ==

-= 7.8.0 =
-Version 7.8.0 contains new features and bug fixes.
-It is recommended for all users.